-“People are just really freaked out about whether marriage will last,” said Dr. Stanley.
+“People are just really freaked out about whether marriage will last,” Stanley said.
 “They are having trouble with the idea of marriage and if they can make it work.
-Young adults think that living together is their number one “go to” strategy to improve their odds of being successful in marriage.
+Young adults think that living together is their number one 'go to' strategy to improve their odds of being successful in marriage.
 In a decade of research there is almost no evidence that living together helps people have a successful marriage.
 In fact, a couple of studies show that the more people cohabit before marriage, the more you see an erosion of belief that marriage is special, marriage matters and children are worth having in a marriage relationship.”

 Research indicates that young people don’t understand that once you start living together, it is harder to break up because the constraints of living together increase over time and it gets harder to just get up and leave.
 Signing a lease together, having a child together, getting a dog – these things start to anchor the relationship, which makes it more difficult to break up.

-Drs.
-Stanley and Rhoades contend that some people only marry the person they are marrying because they lived with them not because they believe they have found their soulmate.
+Stanley and Rhoades contend that some people only marry the person they are marrying because they lived with them - not because they believe they have found their soul mate.